Macklin Celebrini: Early years

+College

-Celebrini committed to play for Boston University starting in the 2023–24 season, playing alongside his older brother Aiden.
-During his freshman year he recorded 32 goals and 64 points in just 38 games.
-Following an outstanding season he was named Hockey East Player of the Year, Hockey East Rookie of the Year, Hockey East Scoring Champion and won the Hockey East Three-Stars Award.
-He also won the Hobey Baker Award.
-At 17, he became the youngest player to win the award and the fourth freshman, following Paul Kariya in 1993, Jack Eichel in 2015 and Adam Fantilli in 2023.
+Celebrini committed to play for Boston University for the 2023–24 season at just 17, playing alongside his older brother, Aiden.
+During his freshman year, he led the nation in points per game (1.69) and finished the season ranked second in the country in goals (32) and third in points (63) in just 38 games.
+He won Hockey East Player of the Year, Hockey East Rookie of the Year, Hockey East Scoring Champion, and the Hockey East Three-Stars Award, while also earning Hockey East First Team All-Star and All-Rookie Teams honours.
+He became just the fourth player in NCAA history to win Hockey East Player of the Year and Hockey East Rookie of the Year in the same season.
+Celebrini was further recognized nationally as a First Team All-American and the NCAA Tim Taylor National Rookie of the Year, and regionally as the New England Rookie of the Year and a New England Division I All-Star.
+He was the fourth freshman since 2000 to record at least 30 goals and 30 assists in a single season.
+Celebrini capped off his season by winning the Hobey Baker Award, becoming the youngest player to win the award, and the fourth freshman to do so, following Paul Kariya in 1993, Jack Eichel in 2015 and Adam Fantilli in 2023.